tricktron/yaml-language-server/README.md

 - `yaml.style.flowMapping` : Forbids flow style mappings if set to `forbid`
 - `yaml.style.flowSequence` : Forbids flow style sequences if set to `forbid`
 - `yaml.keyOrdering` : Enforces alphabetical ordering of keys in mappings when set to `true`.
 Default is `false`
+- `yaml.kubernetesSchemaURL`: The Kubernetes schema url.
+Defaults to the currently hardcoded Kubernetes schema version.
+See (####custom-kubernetes-schemas) for more details on how to overwrite with a custom Kubernetes schema version.

 ##### Adding custom tags